 Take a minute to imagine a "normal" yield curve.
 What might it look like?
 Intuitively, the more duration risk taken, the more reward or yield demanded by investors.
 This is why, historically, the yield curve provides incrementally more yield for longer-maturity bonds.
 It may be called an upward sloping curve appearing like the following graph.

-Geopolitical events. government and central policies, black (like swan events COVID), inflationary expectations, consumer sentiment, and domestic disturbances are among collection occurrences that can
+Geopolitical events. government and central bank policies. black (like swan events COVID), inflationary expectations, consumer sentiment, and domestic disturbances are among the collection of occurrences that can

 WHAT IS DURATION?